-C. Promoting economic development during recovery:
+C. Promoting economic development during recovery

-Natural and human-caused disasters destroy investments, infrastructure and livelihoods.
-Poverty and lack of resources increases vulnerability, weakens coping strategies and delays the recovery process.
+27. Natural and human-caused disasters destroy investments, infrastructure and livelihoods.
+Poverty and lack of resources increase vulnerability, weaken coping strategies and delay recovery processes.
 A vibrant local economy is one of the key elements in sustainable recovery and development, yet economic recovery is also recognized as one of the most difficult aspects of the process.
-Despite disasters, many communities have resources that can be tapped such as the availability of local building materials, the existence of a labor force, and most importantly the eagerness of local communities and the private sector to participate in the recovery process.
-Re-establishing small scale production in the affected areas, creating employment opportunities for local entrepreneurs and the community itself - both affected/displaced and host communities - and reinforcing the local building sectors all are contributing to sustainable recovery.
-All in all, strategic physical reconstruction of housing, infrastructure, public facilities and utilities play a fundamental role in the functionality and success of local economy.
+Despite disasters, many communities have resources that can be tapped, such as the availability of local building materials, the existence of a labour force and, most important, the eagerness of local communities and the private sector to participate in the recovery process.
+Re-establishing small-scale production in affected areas, creating employment opportunities for local entrepreneurs and affected communities -- both the displaced and host communities -- and reinforcing local building sectors all contribute to sustainable recovery.
+All in all, strategic physical reconstruction of housing, infrastructure, public facilities and utilities plays a fundamental role in the functionality and success of local economies.

-D. Good governance in post-crisis situations:
+D. Good governance in post-crisis situations